InlandRevenue/Gateway_Services-Returns-and-Information/Service - Payday Filing/Employment Information/README.md

 * Operations
 	* Updated schema to use ReturnEI.V2.xsd, Common.v2.xsd, and ReturnCommon.v2.xsd
 * File
-	* Added new optional field‘hoursPaid’(EI line item)
+	* Added new optional field ‘hoursPaid’(EI line item)
 	* Added two new optional fields ‘priorPeriodGrossAdjustment’and ‘priorPeriodPAYEAdjustment’(EI line items)
 	* Added two new optional fields ‘totalPriorPeriodGrossAdjustment’ and ‘totalPriorPeriodPAYEAdjustment’
 	* the employeePayFrequency field has changed from optional to required
-	* Added three new optional fields ‘essEarnings’, ‘slcirDeductions’, ‘slborDeductions’(EI line items)
+	* Added three new optional fields ‘essEarnings’, ‘slcirDeductions’ and ‘slborDeductions’(EI line items)
 	* Updated employeeName to allow 255 characters, previously this was 20
-	* Removed values from TaxCode table: ESS,SLCIR,SLBOR
+	* Removed values from TaxCode table: 'ESS', 'SLCIR' and 'SLBOR'
-	* Added three new optional fields:ototalESSEarningsototalSLCIRDeductionsototalSLBORDeductions.
+	* Added three new optional fields:  'totalESSEarnings',  'totalSLCIRDeductions' and  'totalSLBORDeductions'.
 	* Added note to clarify use of childSupportCode
 	* There is a behaviour change between EI v1 and EI v2.
 In EI v1, a return can be filed and then immediately amended after receiving a successful response.
 AnEI v2, a return must be processed in order to be amended.
 It can take up to one day for a return to be processed.
 * Retrieve Return